dcchuck/react-tear-outs-and-pop-outs/README.md

 This project is a work in progress.

+## Tearout

+### Props

+* draggableElement - A JSX element, the element will be made draggable.
+Renders before other children.
+* minDragDistance *optional: default 200* - minimum distance a user needs to drag the draggable Element before it triggers a pop out on drag end

+# Create React App README Below

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).